-- 1. Using the ISE® CORE GeneratorTM IP catalog, run the latest version of the Virtex-6 GTX FPGAs Transceivers Wizard.
+- 1. Using the IP catalog, run the latest version of the 7 series FPGAs Transceivers Wizard.
 Make sure the Component Name of the transceiver wizard matches the Component Name of the Aurora 64B/66B core. - 2.
 Select the protocol template: Aurora 64B/66B - 3.
 Change the Line Rate in both TX and RX based on the application requirement. - 4.
 Select the Reference Clock from the drop-down box menu in both TX and RX based on the application requirement. - 5.
-Select Data Path Width under RX to 16.
-Ensure Decoding is set to 64B/66B - 6.
-Select transceiver(s) and the clock source(s) based on the application requirement. - 7.
+Select transceiver(s) and the clock source(s) based on the application requirement. - 6.
+On Page 3, select External Data Width of RX to be 32 Bits and Internal Data Width to be 32 bits.
+Ensure Tx is configured with 64-bit external data width and 32-bit internal data width. - 7.
 Keep all other settings as default. - 8.
 Generate the core. - 9.
-Replace the <component name>gtx.v[hd] file in the example_design/gt/directory available in the Aurora 64B/66B core with the generated <component name>gt.v[hd] file generated from the Virtex-6 GTX FPGAs Transceivers Wizard.
+Replace the <component name>gtx.v[hd] file in the example_design/gt/directory available in the Aurora 64B/66B core with the generated <component name>gt.v[hd] file generated from the 7 series FPGAs Transceivers Wizard.